 What caused this curious retreat, you might ask?
 One question, simply posed, by first-time author Alex Epstein: What is your standard of value?

 For Epstein, the standard of value is straightforward, it is human life.
-He is the 39-year-old, 2011 founder of the Center for Industrial Progress thinktank, author of the New York Times Best Seller The Moral Case for Fossil Fuels (2014) and nightmare inducing Brazilian Jiu-Jitsu practitioner in question.
+He is the 39-year-old, 2011 founder of the Center for Industrial Progress thinktank, author of the New York Times Best Seller The Moral Case for Fossil Fuels (2014) and nightmare-inducing Brazilian Jiu-Jitsu practitioner in question.

 Far from denying climate change, Epstein makes an unwavering argument from the opening chapter: the benefits of using fossil fuels far outweigh the risks.
-Including in his book the unavoidable facts that fossil fuels comprise 80 percent of all energy humanity uses and among its benefits makes possible the modern world of improved health, sanitation, agriculture, factory production, transportation, communication, electricity, increased life expectancy, and reduced climate-related deaths to name a few.
+Including in his book the unavoidable facts that fossil fuels comprise 80% of all energy humanity uses and among its benefits makes possible the modern world of improved health, sanitation, agriculture, factory production, transportation, communication, electricity, increased life expectancy, and reduced climate-related deaths to name a few.

 Rather than avoiding the topic, The Moral Case for Fossil Fuels looks directly at the undeniable evidence of climate change, particularly at the models leading climate change scientists have used for decades to predict global warming.
 Comparing the data collected with these models, Epstein makes a clear and unrefuted case that these models are entirely inaccurate in predicting the degree and impact of climate changeand must be examined more carefully.

 Epstein focuses on contrasting the benefits of fossil fuel usage and with the arguments of the most influential environmentalists (who form the backbone of opposition to fossil fuel usage) including Amory Lovins, Bill McKibben, James Hansen, John Holdren, Paul Ehrlich, and others.
-Each of these individuals have decades of experience, influence, and accolades in the field, going back to the 1970s.
+Each of these individuals has decades of experience, influence, and accolades in the field, going back to the 1970s.

 Regarding the experts focusing almost exclusively on risk, Epstein writes, “This is a failure to think big picture, to consider all the benefits and all the risks… we do have to consider the risks—including predictions that using fossil fuel energy will lead to catastrophic resource depletion, catastrophic pollution, and catastrophic climate change…”